Henner365/hello-world/README.md

 # hello-world
 #
 Hej
 Jeg hedder henrik.
-Er 54 år gammel.
+Er 58 år gammel. ready for git and github.
-Er klar til github.
-Kan lide at være anonym, at arbejde uden at være i fjernsynet.
-Har en klar svaghed for c++.
+Born a bit anonymous, like to work from the dark cellar. weakness for c++.
 #include <iostream>
 int main(){
 return 0;}
+  So endless many challenges and oppertunities.